mrspeaker/moncroffe/README.md

 ## Bugz

-- Neighbour chunks needs to be re-meshed when exposed (face missing)
 - Can add block in position currently standing
 - Hit head slide down (and can get stuck in block)
 - Camera goes through block when close, looking on angle